khasanthika/statistics-blog1/_posts/2025-03-12-The Magic of Sampling.md

 ## Introduction: Sampling vs. Census

 **What Is Sampling?**
-Sampling is the process of selecting a subset of individuals or data points from a larger population to represent that population.
-Researchers use samples to draw conclusions, forecast trends, and inform decisions without having to examine every member of the population.
-This is particularly useful when dealing with large datasets or when a full census is impractical.
+Sampling is the process of selecting a subset of individuals or data points from a larger population.
+Researchers use samples to draw conclusions, forecast trends, and mak informed decisions without having to examine every member of the population.
+This is particularly useful when dealing with large datasets or when a full census is impractical or impossible.

 **What Is a Census?**
 A census involves collecting data from every member of a population.
-While a census offers complete data, it is often time-consuming, expensive, and sometimes logistically impossible—especially in today’s digital and global world.
+While a census offers complete behaviour of the population, it is often time-consuming, expensive, and sometimes logistically impossible—especially in today’s digital and global world.
 Sampling, on the other hand, provides a “good enough” picture that is cost-effective and faster, yet still statistically valid when done properly.

 ---